-If a building or surface becomes defaced with graffiti, the first step most people take is to try to get rid of the graffiti on their own.
+If a building or surface becomes defaced with graffiti, the first step most people take is to get rid of the graffiti on their own.
 Here are three do-it-yourself graffiti removal tips.

-There are some options that can be used to handle this issue.
+Some options can be used to handle this issue.

-However, below are three common approaches for the average person to use to clean graffiti.
+However, below are three common approaches for the average person to clean graffiti, say the experts at cleanlink.com.

 Work From the Outside In

-For any graffiti that is on surfaces outside, it is important to remember to start with the outermost edges and work inward.
+For any graffiti on surfaces outside, it is essential to start with the outermost edges and work inward.

 This method decreases the chance of a spot of spray paint spreading to an area you just cleaned, making it necessary to do the job twice in some locations.